-Therefore, if one is only applying the criterion of minimality among a set of causal structures that are consistent with the CI relations among the observed variables, then Occam's razor dictates that one need only look among causal models that are pairwise confounding.
-This is precisely what the standard causal discovery algorithms do.
-As such, one can make use of a simplified graphical language to express the set of causal structures that can be output by these algorithms.
-Rather than using DAGs that include both the latent and the observed variables in the causal structure, it is convenient to use a graph which only includes the observed variables as nodes but uses a larger variety of edges among these nodes to specify the causal relation that might hold among the associated variables.
+There is a simplified graphical language for representing the set of causal structures that can be output by these algorithms.
+Rather than using a DAG that includes both the latent and the observed variables in the causal structure, one uses a graph which only includes the observed variables as nodes but uses a larger variety of edges among these nodes to specify the causal relation that might hold among the associated variables.
 For instance, a double-headed arrow between variables $X$ and $Y$ signifies that there is a common cause of $X$ and $Y$ (Fig.~\ref{fig:XY-latentcause}).
 An arrow that has a circle rather than an arrowhead at one end represents either a common cause or a direct causal influence or both (Fig.~\ref{fig:XY-ambcause}).
-Finally, an undirected edge with a circle at its head and tail represents any of the five possible ways in which a pair of variables might be related (Fig.~\ref{fig:XY-equiv}).
+Finally, an undirected edge with a circle at both its head and its tail represents any of the five possible ways in which a pair of variables might be related (Fig.~\ref{fig:XY-equiv}).
 In this way, a set of causal structures that include latent variables can be summarized in a single graph.
 Following Pearl, we call such graphs \emph{patterns}~\footnote{More precisely, the analogue of the particular graphs we consider here are Pearl's ``marked patterns''.
 These have also been called ``partially oriented inducing path graphs'' in SGS.
-We will follow the notational convention of SGS rather than those of Pearl when drawing such graphs.}.
+We will follow SGS's notational convention rather than Pearl's when drawing such graphs.}.